SnehaJoshi11/Pewlett-Hackard-Analysis/README.md

 <p>

 To find out retiring employee count,
-	- we will use `GROUP BY` clause to group titles from unique title table and sort it for most recent values with `ORDER BY count DESC`.
+- We will use `GROUP BY` clause to group titles from unique title table and sort it for most recent values with `ORDER BY count DESC`.

 </p>

+##

 **4. The employees eligible for the mentorship program**

 -	The table contains employee number, first name, last name, birth_date, from_date to_date and title.